contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added a `(text-indent:)` changer macro, which applies a leading indent to the attached hook, and can be applied to each line in the passage using, for example, `(enchant:?passage's lines, (text-indent:12))`.
  * Added a `(rotated-to:)` macro, a variation of `(rotated:)` which, rather than rotating the values by a given number, takes a lambda and rotates them until the first one that matches the lambda is at the front. `(rotated-to:where it > 3, 1,2,3,4)` produces `(a:4,1,2,3)`.
  * `(text-style:)` now lets you provide multiple style names, as a shortcut to combining multiple changers. `(text-style:"italic","outline")` is the same as `(text-style:"italic")+(text-style:"outline")`.
- * Added two more styles to `(text-style:)`, "buoy" and "sway", which are slow, gentle movement animations to serve as counterparts to "rumble" and "shudder".
  * Added a `(box:)` changer macro, which turns the attached hook into a box with given width and horizontal margins, a height scaling with window height, and a scroll bar if its contained prose exceeds its height.
  * Added a `(float-box:)` changer macro, a variant of `(box:)` which turns the hook into a separate pane floating on the window, using `position:fixed`.
 These have an explicit vertical position as well as horizontal position.
  * Added the changer macros `(border:)`, `(border-size:)`, and `(border-colour:)` (aliases `(b4r:)`, `(b4r-size:)`, `(b4r-colour:)`) which add and adjust CSS borders for hooks. `(border:)` will automatically make the attached hook have `display:inline-block`, so that it remains rectangular and the border can properly enclose it.